Guide to the Business School Capstone Project - Types & Examples

 Carnegie Mellon University Tepper School of Business Capstone Project

-The MBA program at Carnegie Mellon University Tepper School of Business offers students three different forms of capstone program: Global Study; Strategic Management of the Enterprise; and Management Game.
+The MBA program at Carnegie Mellon University Tepper School of Business offers students two different forms of capstone program: Strategic Management of the Enterprise and Management Game.

-The Strategic Management of the Enterprise capstone is an experiential learning course where students are matched with one of several consulting projects to solve business problems faced by partner companies.
+The Strategic Management of the Enterprise capstone is an experiential learning course where students are matched with one of several consulting projects to solve business problems partner companies face.
 This is a more traditional capstone program, focused on the practical application of business skills learned through the MBA curriculum.
 Past clients have included Walmart, P&G, and Ameriprise.

 Tepper’s Management Game capstone is an applied management experience.
 Student teams run a computer-simulated multinational manufacturing company for three years, acting as its executive committee.
 Taking place at the end of the MBA program’s curriculum, the Management Game capstone focuses on the unstructured nature of business problems and prods students to use all the functional skills they’ve learned so far.
 External-facing exercises include interaction with industry partners and are related to each student’s career choices.